Aurthohin

 After signing with G-Series, they released their debut studio album Trimatrik on 7 October 2000.
 The following album Biborton, released on 10 December 2001, was more positively reviewed and gained more success than the previous one.
-The band released several hit songs in the 2000s like "Adbhut Shei Cheleti" (2000), "Amar Proticchobi" (2001), "Hoytoba" (2003), "Anmone" (2008) and "Nikrishto" (2008).
+The band released several hit songs in the 2000s like Adbhut Shei Cheleti (2000), Amar Proticchobi (2001), Hoytoba (2003), Anmone (2008) and Nikrishto (2008).
 Their most commercially successful album Aushomapto 2 was released on 7 October 2011 by ME Label.
 Their sound was drawn from variety of musical influences including alternative, blues and also the country music of John Denver.
 There were several lineup changes, with Sumon being the only member who remained throughout the band's career.

 They have won many accolades including Channel i and Citycell's best band of the year award in 2008 and 2011 respectively.

 History

 Formation and early years (1997–1999)

-In 1997, Saidus Sumon released a solo album named সুমন ও অর্থহীন (Sumon and Aurthohin) from G-Series.
+In 1997, Saidus Sumon released a solo album named Sumon o Aurthohin (Sumon and Aurthohin) from G-Series.
 He was still the bassist of Warfaze.
 The album featured bass and vocals by Sumon and some guest artists.
-The track 6 of the album অর্থহীন (Meaningless) featured 8 prominent guitarist of that era playing a collection of 27 guitar solos.
+The track 6 of the album Aurthohin (Meaningless) featured 8 prominent guitarist of that era playing a collection of 27 guitar solos.
 The vocals of the song was done by Sunjoy of Warfaze.
 He [Sumon] had the idea to form a band of his own from the song "অর্থহীন (Meaningless)".
-Then, in 1998 he formed the band along with Tonmoy Rahman (guitars), Ponir (guitars) and Rumi Rahman (drums).
+Then in 1998 he formed the band along with Tonmoy Rahman (guitars), Ponir (guitars) and Rumi Rahman (drums).